 The 512-channel array permits the entire VNIR spectrum to be scanned in parallel at 1.4 nm wavelength intervals.
 A single sample can be acquired in as little as 17 ms.

-Near Infrared (NIR) or Short-Wave Infrared (SWIR)
+Short-Wave Infrared (SWIR)

 The Near-Infrared (NIR), also called Short-Wave Infrared (SWIR), portion of the spectrum is acquired with two scanning spectrometers: